-Students can conduct library or internet research to find out more about AIDS and how it affects the body.
-Similarly, students can also seek information about vaccines and how they work.
-News magazines such as Time and Newsweek occasionally devote issues to recent advances in medicine, and these are good sources to watch for.
+Assign students to conduct library or internet research to find out more about AIDS and how it affects the body.
+Similarly, have students also seek information about vaccines and how they work.
+News magazines such as Time and Newsweek occasionally devote issues to recent advances in medicine, and these are good resources.

 References (Return to Contents)